martijnvanschie/tech-blog/content/posts/2023/03/log-anaytics/index.md

 ### Checking the `AppPerformanceCounters`, just in case

-So `AppPerformanceCounters` are logged every 5 seconds.
+So `AppPerformanceCounters` are basically metrics and are logged every 5 seconds.
 This is a normal behavior and is expected to result in large log tables.
 But let's check for anomalies just in case.

 The following query gets the top 10 instances for the `AppPerformanceCounters` log to check for one or more excessive logging instances.